The 2022 Teachers’ Reading Challenge runs from 27 June to 29 October.

 Your wishlist is where you can keep track of all the books you would like to read.
 You can use your wishlist to save the books you think look interesting, then use your local library service or chosen e-lending platform to look them up to read.
-You can get book recommendations from the Book Sorter or from the Find a Read page.
+You can get book recommendations from the Book Sorter or from the Top 100 Book Reviews page.

 This is different from the reading goal on your profile – you should only add a book to your progress page once you have finished it.